cwentland0/perform/doc/solver/bound.rst

 Mean Flow Outlet
 ^^^^^^^^^^^^^^^^
-The mean flow boundary condition is applied by setting ``bound_cond_outlet = "meanflow"``.
+This boundary condition is activated by setting ``bound_cond_outlet = "meanflow"`` in ``solver_params.inp``.
 This boundary condition, as with the mean flow inlet boundary condition, fixes the incoming characteristic while transmitting the outgoing characteristics without reflections.
 Again, it requires some sense of a mean flow (or the flow infinitely far downstream) about which the unsteady flow is simply a perturbation.

 The applicable boundary condition input parameters are as follows: